GitHubDragonFly/Node-RED_PLC_Example/README.md

 # Node-RED PLC Example
 Node-RED web browser example of using python to communicate to Allen Bradley PLCs.
 Done on Raspberry Pi 2 and with [pylogix](https://github.com/dmroeder/pylogix) and [pycomm3](https://github.com/ottowayi/pycomm3) open source libraries.

-This is adapted version of this Node-RED pythonshell [example](https://flows.nodered.org/flow/778859ca2503db35ff0e12341508efef).
+This is adapted version of the Node-RED pythonshell [example](https://flows.nodered.org/flow/778859ca2503db35ff0e12341508efef).

 Required software for this example (try getting the latest versions):
 - [Node-RED](https://nodered.org)